- 🥇

 If you already know you want a platform recommendation, go straight to Best Prediction Markets in 2026.

-Prediction markets have moved from niche curiosity to mainstream-adjacent information product.
+Prediction markets have moved from niche curiosity to a more mainstream information product.

 Why this matters now:

-For Coinrithm, this is strategically useful because prediction-market searchers often overlap with users interested in:
+For CoinRithm, this matters because prediction-market searchers often overlap with users interested in:

 Use it to: